CoreNovus/ainalyn-sdk/docs/ARCHITECTURE_FOR_DEVS.md

 # Ainalyn SDK Developer Architecture Guide

+> **Audience**: Internal SDK developers only.
+This document is NOT for SDK users.
+>
+> For SDK users who want to extend functionality, see [API_SURFACE_AND_EXTENSIBILITY.md](./API_SURFACE_AND_EXTENSIBILITY.md).

-> This document is for internal SDK developers.
-It explains the project structure, layered design, and development scenario guidelines.
+This document explains the internal project structure, layered design, and development guidelines for SDK maintainers.

 ## 1. System Overview